Supreme345/Conway-Canvas/README.md

 Conway's Game of Life is a zero-player game devised by mathematician John Conway.
 It consists of a grid of cells, each of which can be either alive (1) or dead (0).
-Each cell has eight neighbors, and the state of each cell in the next generation is determined by the following rules:

 recreated by consulting SriPooja-S